MaksimLozovskii/AI-IMAGE-RANKER/README.md

 ## ✅ Create project folder on local machine with the name of your ticket

-CREATE a folder in a convinient place on your computer and give it the name of the ticket (ticket name is before the ": Implement Human Instruction" in the issues tab)
+CREATE a folder in a convinient place on your computer and give it the name of the ticket

 OPEN the folder, right click inside it and click on "Git Bash Here"